frctl/fractal-docs/docs/guide/core-concepts/view-templates.md

 On top of the standard set of [Handlebars helpers](http://handlebarsjs.com#helpers), Fractal makes a small set of additional helpers available to your component templates and documentation pages.

 Using these helpers is not required in any way, although they are often helpful.
-If you need to integrate your templates directly into your production site or application build you _may_ find that using them ties your templates too tightly into Fractal, in which case you might be better off ~@TODOLINK disabling them~ or ~@TODOLINK adding your own~.
+If you need to integrate your templates directly into your production site or application build you _may_ find that using them ties your templates too tightly into Fractal, in which case you might be better off [disabling them](../customisation/template-engines.html) or [adding them](../customisation/template-engines.html).

 The available helpers are: